 CARE has not always been the organization that it is today.
 In years past, the facility was used as a big cat boarding house for a traveling show.
-Over time, new leadership arose that wanted to take the organization in a new direction.
+Over time, leadership wanted to take the organization in a new direction.
 With inspiration from our late mascot, Jake, CARE was created.
 Jake was the living example of the horrible things that a person could do to a big cat.
 He was declawed, malnourished, left for dead, and the prospect of his survival when he first arrived at the facility was slim at best.

 CARE was started to put an end to these stories.
 We all share the same contempt towards those who continue to abuse big cats, and our organization is dedicated to fighting for their safe-keeping and survival.